KennethManzi1/8-week-SQL-Challenge/Case 8  Fresh Segments/A. Data Exploration and Cleansing.md

 ![Screen Shot 2023-07-19 at 2 08 48 PM](https://github.com/KennethManzi1/8-week-SQL-Challenge/assets/120513764/ac61c937-b72a-4c0d-bf0e-d6d78f288de4)

 Yes.
-These records have the same month and the month_year column dates are the first date of the month.
+These two fields have the same month per record and the month_year column dates are the first date of the month.

 Therefore, these records are valid.

 ***